Val d'Isère Skiing and Snowboarding: Development and release

 Val d'Isère Skiing and Snowboarding was developed by the same personnel who developed Tommy Moe's Winter Extreme: Skiing & Snowboarding on the Super Nintendo Entertainment System at Virtual Studio.
 In an interview with Vincent Baillet, one of the programmers of the game, remarked his experience when it came to develop for the system, pointing out both the advantages and disadvantages that it had compared to the SNES.
 Vincent worked on the project before Loriciels went bankrupt, which resulted in his departure from the company but before doing so, he worked on displaying the slopes, sprites and sound effects.
 After leaving the company, Olivier Richez did the remaining programming work for the game.
 He also stated that the game received changes prior to release.
 The game was also present during WCES 1995.

 Reception

 Val d'Isère Skiing and Snowboarding garnered mixed reception upon release.

 Sarah Nade of GamePro rated the game's graphics and "fun factor" at 4.5/5.0.

-Next Generation reviewed the game, and stated that "A fair game that won't stand the test of time."
+Next Generation gave two stars out of five; although they noted the inclusion of three play modes, 1-2 player option, and three different courses to play, the magazine felt that the game did not bring enough variation in play to give it a long-term value.

 Entertainment Weekly gave the game a B+.